dustin/twitterspy/dev.markdown

 errors you get when memcached is not running are currently a bit weird (something about 'NoneType' object has no attribute 'add').

+## Help from Others

+[David Banes](http://www.davidbanes.com/) was kind enough to write an article about his adventures in [getting twitterspy running on debian][tsdeb].

 ## License

 [MIT](http://www.opensource.org/licenses/mit-license.php)